Global B(G) with adelic coefficients and transfer factors at non-regular elements: Normalizing Transfer Factors

-Using Kottwitz's theory of $\mb{B}(G)$ for local and global fields as well as our work in the first part section of the paper, we construct, in the case that $\mb{G}$ satisfies the assumptions of the previous subsection, a refinement of the invariant $\obs(\gamma)$.
+Using Kottwitz's theory of $\mb{B}(G)$ for local and global fields as well as our work in \S\ref{globalBGappendix}, we construct, in the case that $\mb{G}$ satisfies the assumptions of the previous subsection, a refinement of the invariant $\obs(\gamma)$.
 We loosely follow \cite[\S 4.1]{KalTai} and freely use the notation from Section \ref{globalBGappendix}.